Head off-the-beaten path in California this summer by adding these unique family stops to your California road trip

 Most Unique Places to Visit in California on a Family Road Trip

 1. Lassen Volcanic National Park

 Lassen Volcanic National Park is one of California’s best-kept secrets, so well kept that even many Californians don’t know of its existence!
 Featuring a terrain similar to that of the popular Yosemite National Park, this gem of a park is an excellent alternative, sans the crowds.

-Lassen is relatively small, but what it lacks in size, it makes up for in interesting scenery.
+Lassen is relatively small (a mere 106,000 acres), but what it lacks in size, it makes up for in interesting scenery.
 Because of its location in a seismically active area, with volcanoes included, it contains bubbling mud pots and sulfur emissions that give the place an eerie otherworldly atmosphere.

 Include a visit to Lassen Volcanic National park as part of the Volcanic Legacy Scenic Byway, one of the most interesting scenic drives in Northern California